"You" means You, the user of the Services.

 The decisions you make must be the best interest of your children.

-You'll behave openly, honestly, and respectfully to try to resolve the parenting issues.
+You'll behave openly, honestly, and respectfully to try to resolve the parenting, child support, or spousal support issues.

-You'll provide full relevant information, including the required financial disclosure, to the mediator and to the other parent.
+You'll provide full relevant information, including the required financial disclosure, to the mediator and to the other person.

 You'll participate in a timely manner and comply with the requested timeframes.

-You won't use abusive language, call names, or attack or threaten the other parent or the mediator.
+You won't use abusive language, call names, or attack or threaten the other person or the mediator.

 You won't change your place of residence or the lifestyle of any children until mediation is finished, unless you have the written consent of the other parent and have told the mediator.

 Anything said, written, or communicated during mediation is completely confidential.
-This means that you will not talk about anything that happens in mediation with someone who was not involved in the mediation, except with a professional such as a lawyer, child specialist, or counsellor helping you with legal or parenting issues.
+This means that you will not talk about anything that happens in mediation with someone who was not involved in the mediation, except with a professional such as a lawyer, child specialist, or counsellor helping you with legal, parenting, child support, or spousal support issues.

 You must maintain this confidentiality, unless all parties agree in writing that they can talk about mediation.